High5Apps/organize-rn/ARCHITECTURE.md

 ## Cross-Cutting Concerns

-This sections talks about the things which are everywhere and nowhere in particular.
+This section talks about the things which are everywhere and nowhere in particular.

 ### Facilitate in-person action, don't discourage it